jbaans/iothermostat/README.md

 * Disk image and instructions for Raspberry Pi Zero or 1 + Waveshare LCD

-* Instruction for installing on a different device
+* Use Manual instructions for installing on a different device

 * For use on a non Raspberry Pi compatible device, simply use your own GPIO driver